kyzira/SAM2-Interactive-Object-Labeling-Project/readme.md

 ## Labeling Project

 In this folder are the cut up frames, the masks and the generated points stored.

+### Files

+#### Current Index
+The `current_index.txt` text file only contains a single number.
+It shows at which line the last labeling process stopped.

+#### CSV List
+The `.csv` list is used for the labeling process.
+It contains the damage type, where the video is located and when in the video the damage is visible.

+### Folders

+#### masks
+In the `masks` folder are the cut up frames of the segmented videos stored.
+They are saved in subfolders, of which the name is taken from the corresponding video name.
+The subfolders contain the frames, but also another subfolder called `masks`.
+In these are black and white mask images of the selected areas and text files of frames, in which the selected points are saved in

+#### labels
+The `labels` folder contains `.csv` lists.
+The lists are also named after the corresponding video.
+Each list shows the damage type, from which frame to which frame the segmentation was done and all the selected points, the frame in which they were set, the coordinates of the Point and if it is a positive or negative label.

 ## CSV Lists